Skip to main content

 • A kind, which is the name of the cache.

-• A name as an f-string, which will be the key for the entity in the cache.
+• A name as a format string, which will be the key for the entity in the cache.

 For instance: